ChappIO/directus-extension-models/README.md

 directus models snapshot ./path/to/target/model.d.ts
 ```

-> :thumbsup: **Global Types**: You can specify the --global option while taking a snapshot generate a global.d.ts
+> :thumbsup: **Global Types**: You can specify the --global option while taking a snapshot to generate a global
-> file giving you types without having to import them.
+> type definition file giving you types without having to import them.

 ### Usage in @directus/sdk